-Retailers need to be very focused on how customer behaviour is changing, what impact this will have on them where new trends may take them.
-Most importantly, they need to think very clearly about their proposition, and ensure this is in tune with changes in customer needs and demands.
+Retailers need to be focused on how customer behaviour is changing, what impact this will have on them and where new trends may take them.
+Most importantly, they need to think very clearly about their proposition and ensure it is in tune with changes in customer needs and demands.

-Research by holiday company Thomson suggests that 88 per cent of people would rather cut back on eating out and home improvement than on their annual holiday.
-Retailers are having to fight for a share of lower levels of disposable income, yet things once considered a luxury (like a holiday) are now thought of as essential, and so sacrifices are likely to be made in other areas.
+Research by holiday company Thomson suggests that 88% of people would rather cut back on eating out and home improvement than on their annual holiday.
+Retailers are having to fight for a share of the consumer purse but priorities are always changing.
+For independent shopkeepers, it's important to understand where customers are prepared to splash out and where they would rather go without.

-Good communication links are essential for ensuring the proposition is embedded throughout the customer touch-points, and that promotions are fully understood.
-Good offline communication with customers is also essential for getting insight that can help future marketing.
+Good communication links are also essential so that everyone is singing from the same hymn sheet.
 A well thought-through, end-to-end customer experience - both online and offline - will add significant value to your proposition.
-It will also ensure that poor customer service is not a reason for customer to switch to the competition.
+It will also ensure that poor customer service is not a reason for customers to switch to the competition.

 Coupon redemptions are rising as consumers look for more deals.
 Even brands like Starbucks that typically avoid money-off coupons are joining the trend in an effort to lure in more customers.
 Retailers need to think about how they can use coupons to engage consumers more and retain their business.
 In particular, they need to consider how they can make access to coupons easier, and explore opportunities through email, mobile phones and in-store to attract interest.

-With retailers being squeezed on margins, they will naturally be looking to keep costs minimal while striving to keep customers coming through the door.
+With retailers being squeezed on margins, they will naturally be looking to keep costs low while striving to keep customers coming through the door.
 Sadly, what often happens is that costs are cut in the customer-facing areas, such as training budgets.
-This has a direct impact on customer service and is something organisations cannot afford to do.
+This has a direct impact on customer service.

 Retailers need to find the balance between reducing costs and improving the customer experience.
 What all retailers must remember is that the customer will ultimately make or break the company.
 It is crucial that the needs of the customers are met and that retailers continue to find new ways to engage with their customers and to create stronger relationships with their existing customer base.